#KamalaHarrisDestroyed Trends On Twitter After Debate Clash With Tulsi Gabbard

 Gabbard appears to have benefited from the fiery exchange.
 As Newsweek reported, the Hawaii congresswoman was by far the most searched candidate on Google during the debate.

-After the debate, Harris responded to Gabbard’s attack without addressing her record as prosecutor.
+After the debate, Harris responded to Gabbard’s attack without addressing her record as a prosecutor.
 The California senator accused the former military veteran of being an “Assad apologist,” according to Mediaite.